 Apple scab, Venturia inequalis, affects apple, crabapple, pear and many other species of Malus throughout North America.
 The cool, wet weather that is common in early spring favors the development of apple scab.

 Symptoms first appear in the spring as lesions on the leaf surface.
-When heavily infected, the leaves become distorted and drop early in the summer.
-Scab may be controlled by an early injection of either Read More
+When heavily infected, the leaves become distorted and drop early in… Read More